ByGregMarine/bygregmarine.com/content/recipes/chicken-parmigiana.md

     unit: oz(s)
     ingredient: pasta
     note: Optional.
 Spaghetti goes well.
 But any side works!
+notes: This serves 4, or 2 really hungry people.
+Substitute spaghetti for any pasta type, or omit the pasta if you prefer the chicken parmesan by itself.
+  For a low carb alternative, you can substitute pork rinds for the crackers and zucchini, or similar, noodles.
+tags:
+  - Italian
+  - Chicken
+  - ChickenParmigiana
+  - Foodie
+  - Recipe
+  - Comfort
+  - ComfortFood
+  - Favorite
+  - Favorites
 ---
 I use to judge a restaurant by its Chicken Parmigiana.
 In fact, there are a few places, none of which can I even recall their names now, that I have not been to since having a bad experience with this dish.
 As 2020 was "that" kind of year, I decided it was time to develop my own recipe of my favorite dish.
 This is that recipe!
 Once you've made it, feel free to judge my culinary skills!